voteflux/flux-docs/docs/constitutions/aus.rst

 membership.
 Each member is required to provide their name and address such that it matches the electoral roll.
 Other required details include methods of contact, an email address is required, a phone number is optional.
-Their membership application is to be submitted through Flux’s website, at https://voteflux.org.
-Members may resign or revoke their membership through the resignation feature on the member’s membership details page.
+Their membership application is to be submitted through Flux's website, at https://voteflux.org.
+Members may resign or revoke their membership through the resignation feature on the member's membership details page.

 To retain membership, after at least one Flux parliamentarian has been elected, members will need to (once a year) confirm their details are up to date through an email notification.
-Each time this happens their membership is valid for 1 year and they are granted voting rights within Flux’s internal voting system.
+Each time this happens their membership is valid for 1 year and they are granted voting rights within Flux's internal voting system.

 There are no obligations outside of maintaining membership.